changer65535/ModeWifi/README.md

 # ModeWifi
 Adding Wifi to a Storyteller Campervan

 04/04/25:  Added double tap to turn off everything possible.
 Turns off pumps, lights, ac and fan.
 Then retracts awning and turns off awning lihts

+***Don't start messing with this stuff unless you know what you aer doing.
+You could brick your van, and Storyteller will not help you.
+You could also void any warrantee you may have.***
+***There-- you have been warned!***
 What it can do:
 1. A/C
 2. Vent Fan